 COMP 6315/ESMA 6315.
 DATA MINING.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: FSMA 6305 or authorization of the

 Prerequisite: ESMA 6305 or authorization of the Director of the Department.

 Concepts and techniques of data mining, based on statistical methodology.
 Study and application of diverse data-preprocessing techniques.
 Application of data visualization techniques in two and three dimensions, linear and non-linear supervised classifiers, clustering methods, and outlier detention.
 Application of association rule and text mining techniques.